davidrenne/throwback-karaoke-monster-circa-2004-innovative-competition-ou/README.md

 ## [The Deck](https://docs.google.com/presentation/d/1CWpgiDyyOa4kTY7x_Dn04d0BG8rYU77B1HCtEEP-pAw/edit?usp=sharing) Andy and I presented

-Sadly we lost the recording of the live event because I was a nice guy and recorded someone else's presentation.
+Sadly we lost the recording of the live event because I was a nice guy and recorded someone else's presentation and I didnt have a plug in my handicam recorder and the battery died.

-The database MSACCESS we had is long gone but you can take the idea and run with it.
+The database MSACCESS we had is long gone but you can take the idea and run with it and ressurrect the SQL calls necessary to render a modern app.

+Please fork and delete everything and start from scratch!!